ARA Sarandí (D-13): Service history

 Sarandí was involved in an incident on 29 November 2004, during the annual FRATERNO naval exercise, with ships of the Brazilian Navy.
 While conducting gunnery practice shots against target drones, a technical failure of her automatic weapons system made her fire on the Brazilian frigate Rademaker, injuring four Brazilian crewmen and an Argentine naval observer, as well as moderate damage to the Brazilian ship.

 As of 2021 she was based at Puerto Belgrano as the flagship of the Navy's 2nd Destroyer Division, along with her three sister ships.
 In September of that year, she participated in a naval exercise also involving the corvettes Espora, Robinson, Gómez Roca and Spiro.
 In 2022, she again participated in an exercise off the coast of Mar del Plata with Espora, Robinson, the corvette Rosales and the transport ship Canal Beagle.

+In 2023, the destroyer, accompanied by the patrol vessel Bartolomé Cordero and supported by an S2T-Turbo Tracker aircraft, conducted joint exercises with the frigates Independência and União and the submarine Tikuna of the Brazilian Navy.

+In May 2024 Sarandí, in conjunction with her sister ship La Argentina and the corvettes Espora and Rosales, as well as the offshore patrol vessels Bartolomé Cordero, Piedrabuena and Almirante Storni, was tasked to participate in joint exercises with the US Navy's George Washington carrier task group.
+The exercises were the first to take place between the two navies in several years.

+In August 2024, she took part in joint exercise Fraterno XXXVII in the South Atlantic along with the offshore patrol vessel Almirante Storni and corvette Espora, as well as the Brazilian Navy's frigate Liberal and submarine Tikuna.
+The exercise's anti-submarine warfare element focused on reconnaissance, sonar tracking, search and attack by surface units, whereas the maritime element focused on joint air defense coordination, tactical formations and joint helicopter maneuvers.
+After Fraternos conclusion, Sarandí and Liberal headed towards Valparaíso for UNITAS LXV.
+The two ships met and performed exercises with the Chilean frigate Almirante Lynch on the way.